 A joint bond issued by euro zone countries, the Eurobond, could help some of its weaker members, as investors might be more willing to buy bonds from the entire region rather than, say, Italy or Spain.
 The bond market has been one of the key battlegrounds of the crisis, where countries such as Ireland and Greece have fought and lost the attempt to survive without bailout loans.
 A joint Eurobond could be, essentially, another way of allowing weaker euro zone economies to benefit from association with stronger economies.
 It could also bring the region’s fiscal integration closer.

-There are still key differences between EU leaders over what form Eurobonds would take—and whether they should exist at all.
+There are still key differences between over what form Eurobonds would take—and whether they should exist at all.
 Germany, anxious to avoid handing its taxpayers an even greater burden for the bailouts, especially ahead of elections later this year, is digging in its heels.

 France’s new president, Francois Hollande, appears to be following his predecessor Nicolas Sarkozy in supporting the idea.